 A few slices of apples every now and then is okay, despite the high amount of sugar.
 But there are other fruits with high sugar that’ll provide your dog with even more health benefits.
 For example, the dog superfood mango would be my recommendation.

 Before preparing this fruit for your dog, always remove the core of the apple first.
 You do not want your dog to eat any apple seeds, if possible.
-It’s no secret that apple seeds contain a significant amount of cyanide.
-This is also true with seeds of other popular fruits, such as mangoes, cantaloupes, cherries and avocados.
+It’s not a secret that apple seeds contain a significant amount of cyanide (which can be terrible for dogs).

 If you dog accidentally eats a few seeds, it won’t likely do much harm to them.
 However, if you constantly feed them apples with the seeds intact, they could build up cyanide in the dog’s system over the long term.
 This will almost certainly lead to more health problems down the line.

 Like we said before, apples contain a great amount of fiber.
 But most of the fiber nutrition is in the skin.
-If your dog is extremely sensitive to fiber, they can still enjoy apples by cutting off the skin of the apple.
+In other words, If your dog is extremely sensitive to fiber, they can still enjoy apples by cutting off the skin of the apple.

 Can Puppies Eat Apples?

 Puppies can eat apples too.
-However, it generally isn’t recommended that puppies eat apples because their stomach may be weaker than their older dog counterparts.
-This could result in an increased chance in side effects such as stomach pains, diarrhea or constipation.
+However, it generally isn’t recommended that puppies eat apples due to their stomach being weaker than their adult counterparts.
+This may result in an increased chance in side effects such as stomach pains, diarrhea or constipation.

 However, this is not to say that puppies cannot safely eat apples.
 Most of them can.
-Just be more cautious in serving size and take some time to really observe them after consuming apples.
-If you feel the need to, it may be a good idea to consult with your veterinarian about this.
+You’ll want to be a bit more cautious in serving size and take some time to really observe them after consuming apples.
+If you feel the need to, consult with your veterinarian.

 Can Dogs Eat Apple Cores?